ionic-team/ionic-docs/src/pages/index.md

 ## Overview

 Ionic Framework focuses on the frontend UX and UI interaction of an app — UI controls, interactions, gestures, animations.
-It's easy to learn, and integrates with other libraries or frameworks, such as <a href="">Angular</a>, <a href="">React</a>, or <a href="">Vue</a>.
-Alternatively, it can be used standalone without any frontend framework using a simple <a href="">script include</a>.
+It's easy to learn, and integrates with other libraries or frameworks, such as <a href="/docs/angular/overview">Angular</a>, <a href="/docs/react/overview">React</a>, or <a href="/docs/vue/overview">Vue</a>.
+Alternatively, it can be used standalone without any frontend framework using a simple <a href="/docs/installation/cdn">script include</a>.

 ### One codebase, running everywhere